PeterWCox/SPFX-FilePicker-Sample/README.md

 ### 2 Notes

 - At time of writing, it is recommended to use V2.9.0 of the PNP SPFX controls until 3.11 lands - the FilePicker currently crashes the browser in V3 when trying to select a link
+- I recommend using the SharePoint Image Helper API as well to improve performance but its 1AM and I need to go to bed...

 ### 3 Running the sample